DORA Dyslexia Screener

 Academic Consequences for Struggling Readers

-Elementary school, middle school, and high school students who do not reach grade-level reading proficiency may suffer mild to profound difficulties.
-If not proficient in reading by the end of 3rd grade, Fewer than 12% finish four years of college.
-They are also more likely to:
+Elementary school, middle school, and high school students who do not reach grade-level reading proficiency may experience academic, social, and career-related difficulties.
+Research shows that if students are not proficient in reading by the end of 3rd grade, fewer than 12% will finish four years of college.
+Children with dyslexia may struggle with content areas that require reading proficiency, such as science and history and experience issues with school discipline and attendance.
+They also drop out of high school at 4 times the rate of proficient readers.

 Socio-Economic Consequences of Dyslexia